-The Group elected to adopt the provisions of IFRS 15, "Revenue from Contracts with Customers" using the the modified retrospective adoption method upon the initial application of the new standard (see note 4).
+The Group elected to adopt the provisions of IFRS 15, "Revenue from Contracts with Customers" using the modified retrospective adoption method upon the initial application of the new standard (see note 4).
 No adjustments were required as a result of the new standard.

-IFRS 15 introduces a five steps model for revenue recognition which is as follows:

-1. Identify the contract(s) with a customer.
+IFRS 15 introduces a five steps model for revenue recognition which is as follows: 1.
+Identify the contract(s) with a customer.
 2. Identify the performance obligations in the contract.
-3.

-Determine the transaction price.
-4. Allocate the transaction price to the separate performance obligations in the contract.
+3. Determine the transaction price to the separate performance obligations in the contract.
 5. Recognise revenue as each performance obligation is satisfied.